 Not long after the hearing began, the Commissioner asked if the judgement in the ‘validity’ case had been delivered.
 The lawyers explained that the judgement had been delivered and the applicant (TNG) had lost.
 She then asked whether that would affect the proceedings.
 TNG’s lawyer explained that TNG was considering an appeal and its position in relation to the case.

 The rest of the hearing was about the schedule of experts’ reports.
 TNG is beginning fresh air quality modelling in January 2023 and other experts on both sides are locked in.
 Expert evidence is costly to both sides.
 Consultants set aside time well in advance.
-But Malouf is hugely wealthy as a result of his waste activities and may be prepared to risk even more court costs.
+But Malouf is hugely wealthy as a result of his waste and real estate activities and so may be prepared to risk even more court costs.

 Anti-incineration campaigners were jubilant when they heard that TNG had lost its challenge to the regulation.
 Local politicians, both LNP and Labor, have told them the regulation banned incineration in the region.
-Uncertainty around the project means that Incineration will once again be on the political agenda in Western Sydney as NSW goes to the polls in March 2023.
+Uncertainty around the project means that incineration will once again be on the political agenda in Western Sydney as NSW goes to the polls in March 2023.